dask/dask/docs/source/array-creation.rst

    >>> d = f.require_dataset('/data', shape=x.shape, dtype=x.dtype)
    >>> da.store(x, d)

-You can store several arrays in one computation by passing lists of sources and
+Also, you can store several arrays in one computation by passing lists of sources and
 destinations:

 .. code-block:: Python